Voices of Hope Recovery House’s

 What is a Recovery or Sober House?

-A Recovery House is group living with individuals who are sober and identify as being in recovery.
+A Recovery House is a group living with individuals who are sober and identify as being in recovery.
 There are many different Recovery Houses in Maryland.
 It is important to find the right one for you.
 Some are more structured and have more rules than others.
-Many people who complete inpatient substance use treatment will enter a Recovery House for some time to get more acclimated to the local recovery community and build new coping skills for long term recovery.
+Many people who complete inpatient substance use treatment will enter a Recovery House for some time to get more acclimated to the local recovery community and build new coping skills for long-term recovery.

 Inpatient Treatment: with or without detox, this is a higher level of care that includes medical staff and therapists.
 Inpatient treatment is usually around 30 days.